amnuts/opcache-gui/README.md

 ## Sponsoring this work

-If you're able and would like to sponsor this work in some way, then that would be super awesome :heart:, and you can do so through the [GitHub Sponsorship](https://github.com/sponsors/amnuts) page.
+If you're able and would like to sponsor this work in some way, then that would be super awesome :heart:.
+You can do that through the [GitHub Sponsorship](https://github.com/sponsors/amnuts) page.

-Alternatively, if you'd just like to give me a [shout-out on Twitter](https://twitter.com/acollington) to say you use it, that'd be awesome, too!
+Alternatively, if you'd just like to give me a [shout-out on X (aka, Twitter)](https://twitter.com/acollington) to say you use it, then that'd be awesome, too!
 (Any one else miss postcardware?)

 ## Using the opcache-gui